Gordon Knowles Munro

 The Maritzburg and Durban Callies had their own pipe bands and this had been a source of discontent for Gordon.
 When the opportunity arose he was instrumental in securing the affiliation of the Montclair Pipe Band with the assistance of fellow Pinetown Callie, George Mustard, who was the Pipe Sergeant for the band and a piping instructor in Pinetown.
 His son Michael, one of George's pupils, joined the band as a young teenager and to Gordon's pride went on to become the Pipe Sergeant a role he has continued to play long after the band had been adopted by the Durban Regiment.
 Durban Regiment Pipe Band web site

-Gordon and Sella also took up bowls and were very active in the Pinetown Bowling Club for many years and became President of the Men's Section with Sella also serving as President of the Ladies Section.
+Gordon and Sella also took up bowls and were very active in the Pinetown Bowling Club for many years.
+Gordon became President of the Men's Section with Sella also serving as President of the Ladies Section.
 In his later years Gordon became the licencee for the "pub".
 The running of the pub was a passion he enjoyed for many years.